LarsKinkel/ateam/README.md

 | 5           | 85                | 3041       | Breadth First Search           |
 | 6           | 65                | 20286      | Breadth First Search           |
 | 7           | 7948              | 7948       | Random Algorithms              |

+The information in this table comes from a xls file where we kept track of all the results.
+This file can be found in the <strong>/Results</strong> folder.

 ## Authors
 <ul>